cs1730/csx730-uthread/README.md

 1. __(100 points) Libraries:__ You are allowed to use any of the C standard library functions.
 A reference is provided [here](https://en.cppreference.com/w/c).
    No other libraries are permitted, especially `pthreads`.
-You are also **NOT** allowed to use any of the following:
+You are also **NOT** allowed to use any of the following to implement the context switch:
    * `setjmp(3)`,
    * `sigsetjmp(3)`,
    * `longjmp(3)`,